savannstm/revolutionary-audio-player/README.md

 # revolutionary-audio-player/renaissance

-The Revolutionary Audio Player, abbreviated RAP (which initially was named Rusty Audio Player and developed using gtk4-rs) and codenamed Renaissance is a **NEW GENERATION** :fire: _lightweight_ and **_FULL FEATURED_** :trollface: audio player.
+The Revolutionary Audio Player, abbreviated RAP (which initially was named Rusty Audio Player and developed using gtk4-rs) and codenamed Renaissance is a **NEW GENERATION** :fire: _minimalistic_ and **_FULL FEATURED_** :trollface: audio player.

 ## Why a new audio player?